noaione/yuusha-shoukan-ln/sources/v01/chapter3.md

 just on the level where she had pasted some within it, it's as many as the red bean fillings in a manju.

-A baby castella filled with wasabi...A bizarre disproportionate taste of sweetness and spiciness began spreading in my mouth.
+A baby castella filled with wasabi...
+A bizarre disproportionate taste of sweetness and spiciness began spreading in my mouth.
 I began to pour tea into my mouth, desperately wanting for the violent disgusting taste to be washed away.